BonsaiDen/JavaScript-Garden/doc/constructors.md

 *global* object as the value of `this` and therefore result in completely unexpected results.

+#### Factories

-If you want to omit the `new` keyword you can do that by - as stated above
-- explicitly returning from the constructor.
+If you want to omit the `new` keyword you can do that by - as stated above - explicitly returning from the constructor, which essentially leaves you with a factory.

-**Example**

     function Bar() {
         var value = 1;